Pension Credit is a benefit for people over State Pension age. It tops up your income if you're struggling to make ends

 - If you own your home, you may be eligible for help with mortgage interest, ground rent and service charges.

-- If you're over 75, the BBC has announced that from 2020 you'll need to be claiming Pension Credit to get a free TV licence.
+- If you're over 75, the BBC has announced a future change where you'll need to be claiming Pension Credit to get a free TV licence.

 You have nothing to lose by applying, but potentially a lot to gain, and even if you've previously been turned down, it's always worth making a new claim every year.
 Benefits rates change every year, as can your finances.